 - Wednesday 26 October – Rosslyn Bowling Club, drop in anytime between 10.30am - 12 noon or 6.30pm - 8.30pm.

 - Wednesday 30 November – Danderhall Community Hub, drop in anytime between 10.30am - 12 noon

 Councillor Ellen Scott, Cabinet member with responsibility for education, children and young people said:

 “We need more people to take on the role of foster carer and provide a safe and secure family environment at a crucial point in a child’s life.
 Fostering could provide a new lease of life for those with an empty nest.
 It is an amazing contribution to society and could enable you to support and create opportunities for children to achieve and succeed in ways that may not have been possible.
 I would encourage parents in this situation to find out more about fostering.
-Come along to one of our fostering information events or contact our Family Placement team.”
+Come along to one of our fostering information events or contact our Family Centred Care team.”